Three Questions to Ask When Putting TVs in Your Fitness Center

 This site is in the Amazon Services LLC Associates Program, an affiliate program designed to provide us a means to earn fees by linking to Amazon.com and affiliated sites.

 Congratulations on opening your gym.
 Maybe you just opened or maybe you’ve been in business for a couple months now.
 Either way, congrats.
 Most small businesses don’t succeed, so you’re doing something right.
 Now that you’ve got some money to spend, you’re thinking about adding some TVs to your facility.
 Do YOU want to add TVs or have people been requesting them?
 Do you THINK you need TVs or do you really need them?
 Those are just a couple questions to ask yourself when you decide to make the TV investment.
 Below are three more questions to ask yourself before you go out about spend $5000 on a gym entertainment system.
-If you need some more members before you buy TVs, check out FitnessTexter.
-It’s great for generating gym members leads.
+As we see it, there are some times when adding TVs to your gym make sense.
+However, more often than not, adding sweet new gym equipment is a better investment.

 Will the TVs be Adding Anything to the Environment?